IreneSnitko/StringAlgorithms_Maven_JUnit/README.md

 `StringToArrayNumbers`----> an array of numbers less than 10

-`StringToArrayWords`------> an array of only words from this sentence, without punctuation marks
+`StringToArrayWords`------> an array of only words from sentence, without punctuation marks